ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI

 \textbf{Wall-time Efficient Reinforcement Learning}: We include a torch based vectorized implementation of model-free RL algorithms PPO and SAC \citep{DBLP:conf/icml/HaarnojaZAL18-sac}, as well as the state-of-the-art model-based RL algorithm TD-MPC2 \citep{hansen2024tdmpc2}.
 Configurations for baselines are tuned to minimize training wall time with no regard to sample efficiency.
 Code for PPO and SAC is implemented based on CleanRL \citep{huang2022cleanrl} and leverages the torch compile and cudagraphs acceleration features introduced by LeanRL.

-\textbf{Sample Efficient Reinforcement Learning}: All of the RL baselines in the wall-time efficient setting are included here with configurations tuned towards more gradient updates and fewer environment steps to maximize sample efficiency.
+\textbf{Sample Efficient Reinforcement Learning}: All of the RL baselines in the wall-time efficient setting besides PPO are included here with configurations tuned towards more gradient updates and fewer environment steps to maximize sample efficiency.

-\textbf{Offline Imitation Learning}: These are supervised learning and offline RL style baselines.
-We currently provide Behavior Cloning, offline variants of SAC, and the current state-of-the-art Diffusion Policy \citep{DBLP:conf/rss/ChiFDXCBS23-diffusion-policy} as baselines.
+We share results on training speed in Section \ref{sec:rl_results}.
+More in-depth details on RL setups and more training results are shared in Appendix \ref{appendix:rl_baselines}.